-Based on John Steinbeck's 1937 classic tale of two travelling companions, George and Lennie, who wander the country during the Depression, dreaming of a better life for themselves.
+Two traveling companions, George and Lennie, wander the country during the Depression, dreaming of a better life for themselves.
 Then, just as heaven is within their grasp, it is inevitably yanked away.
 The film follows Steinbeck's novel closely, exploring questions of strength, weakness, usefulness, reality and utopia, bringing Steinbeck's California vividly to life.
-Written by

 We have a dream.
 Someday, we'll have a little house and a couple of acres.
 A place to call home.

 Roger Ebert gave great compliments to whole movie itself by giving it a 3.5 star rating out of a possible four.
 Ebert's description on what he viewed was pure and lean as the original novel John Steinbeck wrote, formed in his wisdom.
 Ebert included that the film had a quiet triumph all along.
 See more